linrongbin16/colorbox.nvim/README.md

   > --- @field full_pack_path string "Users/linrongbin16/github/linrongbin16/colorbox.nvim/pack/colorbox/start/folke-tokyonight.nvim"
   > ```

-- List-based filters (see `colorbox.AnyFilterConfig`): a lua list that contains multiple of builtin filters and function filters, the color will be disabled if any of these filters returns true.
+- List filters: A lua list that contains multiple other filters.
+A color will be disabled if any of those filters returns true.

 ### Timing & Policy